In today’s social media world, it’s normal to assume you’ll be sharing your engagement with the World Wide Web sooner than later.

 There is no single way to go about sharing your own engagement in person, over the phone, or on social media.
 That said, there are a few ways to go about showing off your new bling (and your new permanently plastered fiancée face) to the digital world:

 No Photographer?
 No problem!

 Grab a friend or even a stranger to help you document one of the most memorable moments of your life.
 Or choose a selfie.
 We’ve all seen it, but the engagement ring selfie never gets old, and it’s an endearing way to share the news.

 Proposal in Action

-You’re in a lucky group of wives-to-be if your fiancé planned for your engagement to be captured on camera—it’s a once in a lifetime shot to look back on for the rest of your forever.
-If there’s a shot in particular that captures the pure emotion of the moment, I say post it!
+You’re in a lucky group of wives-to-be if your fiancé planned for your engagement to be captured on camera—it’s a once-in-a-lifetime shot to look back on for the rest of your forever.
+If there’s a particular shot that captures the moment’s pure emotion, I say post it!

 Make a Toast